 PSS/SSS detection time of associatedSSB is the intra-frequency TPSS/SSS_sync_intra in Clause 9.2.5.1.

-The time period used to acquire the SFN information is TCSI-RS_SFN_intra as shown in Table 9.10.2.5-3 for FR1 and is the same as the intra-frequency TSSB_time_index_intra in Clause 9.2.5.1 for FR2.
-If the UE is indicated that the neighbour cell is synchronous with the serving cell (deriveSSB-IndexFromCell is enabled), the time period is equal to 0.
+The time period used to acquire the SFN information is equal to 0 if the UE is indicated that the neighbour cell is synchronous with the serving cell (deriveSSB-IndexFromCell is enabled).
+Otherwise, the time period used to acquire the SFN information is TCSI-RS_SFN_intra as shown in Table 9.10.2.5-3 for FR1.
 It is assumed that deriveSSB-IndexFromCell is always enabled for FR1 TDD and FR2.

 If the associatedSSB, which has been detectable at least for the time period Tidentify_intra_with_index defined in clause 9.2.5.1, becomes undetectable for a period ≤ 5 seconds and then the associatedSSB becomes detectable again with the same spatial reception parameter provided the timing to that cell has not changed more than  3200 Tc, PSS/SSS detection time and time period used to acquire the SFN information are equal to 0.

 The measurement period for CSI-RS based intra-frequency measurements without gaps is as shown in table 9.10.2.5-1and Table 9.10.2.5-2.